Titanopsis fulleri Tisch.

 How to Grow and Care

-Like many of the South African desert plants, Concrete Leaf Living Stone tends to become dormant or semi-dormant, during the height of summer in order to conserve moisture.
+Like many of the South African desert plants, Concrete Leaf Living Stone tends to become dormant or semi-dormant during the height of summer to conserve moisture.
 It is often a mistake during mid-summer to keep the plants wet, although they do require some water during this period.

 Titanopsis are all fairly similar plants and seem to make most of their growth in the fall, with another shorter burst in the spring.
 Flowers may be produced in fall, spring, or both.
 This charming little plant is worthy of a place in most collections.
 Concrete Leaf Living Stone is quite tolerant of temperatures down to 40 °F (5 °C) if kept fairly dry.
 Like most plants, it will benefit from good ventilation.